 It’s Not Just Chaos and Mayhem You Know!

 What is roller derby?
 The answer is deceptively simple: an extreme race on eight wheels.
 But the reality is much more complex.
 Far from the pro wrestling-style drama of days of yore, today’s roller derby is a completely un-choreographed sport that’s making a powerful grassroots comeback.
 It’s a unique chance for athletes to play both offense and defense simultaneously, dishing out bruises and unabashed athleticism with every lap.
 Every colorful name and unique costume covers a woman who has learned to exhibit speed, agility, endurance, teamwork, and heart.
-And every Denver Roller Doll is both a skater, a community servant and an entrepreneur.
+And every Denver Roller Derby member is both a skater, a community servant and an entrepreneur.

 Here’s a quick and dirty guide to the game of roller derby: